-Des cription Hong Kong basis Basel III basis 9 Other intangible assets (net of associated deferred tax liabilities) 141,744 141,744 Explanation As set out in paragraph 87 of the Basel III text issued by the Ba mortgage servicing rights ("MSRs") may be given limited recog be excluded from deduction from CET1 capital up to the specif AI is required to follow the accounting treatment of including reported in the AI's financial statements and to deduct MSRs in the amount to be deducted as reported in row 9 may be greate III.
-The amount reported under the column "Basel III basis" i reported in row 9 (i.e. the amount reported under the "Hong F the amount of MSRs to be deducted to the extent not in excess and the aggregate 15% threshold set for MSRs, DTAs arising significant investments in CET1 capital instruments issued by f nition in CET1 ca ied threshold).
-In MSRs as part of i full from CET1 ca er than that requi n this box repress (ong basis") adjus of the 10% thresho from temporary inancial sector en pital (and hence a Hong Kong, an intangible assets upital.
-Therefore, ired under Basel ents the amount sted by reducing old set for MSRs differences and titlies (excluding
+As set out in paragraph 87 of the Basel III text issued by the Basel Committee (December 2010), mortgage servicing rights ("MSRs") may be given limited recognition in CET1 capital (and hence be excluded from deduction from CET1 capital up to the specified threshold).
+In Hong Kong, an AI is required to follow the accounting treatment of including MSRs as part of intangible assets reported in the AI's financial statements and to deduct MSRs in full from CET1 capital.
+Therefore, the amount to be deducted as reported in row 9 may be greater than that required under Basel III.
+The amount reported under the column "Basel III basis" in this box represents the amount reported in row 9 (i.e. the amount reported under the "Hong Kong basis") adjusted by reducing the amount of MSRs to be deducted to the extent not in excess of the 10% threshold set for MSRs and the aggregate 15% threshold set for MSRs, DTAs arising from temporary differences and significant investments in CET1 capital instruments issued by financial sector entities (excluding those that are loans, facilities or other credit exposures to connected companies) under Basel III.